The Almighty (band): 1999–2002

-2006–present
+2006–2022

 The classic lineup (Ricky, Stump, Floyd and Pete) reformed for benefit shows in January 2006 and then appeared at the 2006 Bulldog Bash.
 They undertook a short five show tour at the end of December 2006.
 In 2007, the band released their second compilation album, Anth F***in'Ology – the Gospel According to The Almighty, covering their entire career and including a DVD of all their promo videos to date.

 A lengthier UK tour took place in January 2008 to mark the band's twentieth anniversary.
 It was announced on 17 January that the band would be recording footage with multiple cameras at various shows on the upcoming tour for a 20th Anniversary DVD.
 Ricky Warwick announced in an interview with Komodo Rock that there were plans to record a new album following the band's UK Tour.
 He said "I would like to. ...
 I'm inspired again though, and I feel to me it might be time to turn round and make that definitive Almighty Album."

 In November 2008, Floyd announced on the band's forum and MySpace pages that he had decided to leave the band.
-The Almighty have been on hiatus since then, aside from a one-off benefit gig in June 2009 for the family of former manager Tommy Tee who had died in December 2008.
+The Almighty had been on hiatus since then, aside from a one-off benefit gig in June 2009 for the family of former manager Tommy Tee who had died in December 2008.
 It was announced in December 2014 that the band's first two studio albums, Blood, Fire & Love and Soul Destruction were to be re-released in early 2015 with additional tracks and live recordings.
 Ricky Warwick commented about any possible future reunion, saying "I certainly would be open to the idea of doing a few shows.
 I don't know how the others feel about it.
 I love the guys and I love the songs.
 I would like to play them one day again because life is short and you just get one shot at it".

-In late 2020, Ricky Warwick announced the impending release of a box-set comprising the band's back catalogue from 1994 onwards, as well as demos and other material.
-He also stated that he is still in regular contact with Stumpy Munroe and Tantrum, but has not spoken with Pete Friesen or Floyd London for six years – making any potential band reunion highly unlikely, particularly given Warwick's ongoing role as frontman of the Black Star Riders and his own solo career.
+In late 2020, Warwick announced the impending release of a box-set comprising the band's back catalogue from 1994 onwards, as well as demos and other material.
+He also stated that he was still in regular contact with Stumpy Munroe and Tantrum, but had not spoken with Pete Friesen or Floyd London for six years – making any potential band reunion highly unlikely, particularly given Warwick's ongoing role as frontman of the Black Star Riders and his own solo career.
 The box-set was released in March 2021; seven discs comprising the four albums released between 1994–2001, as well as B-sides, remixes, live recordings and demo tracks.